paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-281-law-enforcement.md

 ---
 <a id="section-28101"></a>
 ## § 28101.
 Rail police officers
-**(a) In General.—** Under regulations prescribed by the Secretary of Transportation, a rail police officer who is employed by a rail carrier and certified or commissioned as a police officer under the laws of a State may enforce the laws of any jurisdiction in which the rail carrier owns property, to the extent of the authority of a police officer certified or commissioned under the laws of that jurisdiction, to protect—
+**(a) In General.—** Under regulations prescribed by the Secretary of Transportation, a rail police officer who is directly employed by or contracted by a rail carrier and certified or commissioned as a police officer under the laws of a State may enforce the laws of any jurisdiction in which the rail carrier owns property, to the extent of the authority of a police officer certified or commissioned under the laws of that jurisdiction, to protect—

 (1) employees, passengers, or patrons of the rail carrier;